lumio/dubf/README.md

 This project would not work without the great API of TheMovieDB.org <https://www.themoviedb.org>.

-Feel free to copy and fork and manipulate and do the f* whatever you want.
+Feel free to copy and fork and manipulate and do the f* whatever you want with this project.
 See the license for "more" details.